gabrielcc2/TestsForScanVariantsWithLMS/README.md

 The compare value is the right hand value of the pre-defined predicate (equals, greater than, etc) for comparing with every tuple.

+If there is any problem installing sbt or configuring the code, please refer to: https://github.com/epfldata/lms

 Upcoming work:
 - Possible migration to another DSL api (https://github.com/epfldata/c-scala).
 - Complete remaining variants.